Which? Best Buy garden shredders

 Shredder reviews you can trust

-We've tested shredders from best-selling brands such as Al-Ko, Black & Decker, Bosch and Ryobi so you can count on us to help you find the best model for your garden, and your budget.
+We've tested shredders from best-selling brands such as Viking, Black & Decker, Bosch and Ryobi so you can count on us to help you find the best model for your garden, and your budget.

 Which? is independent - we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.

 Try a £1 Which? trial and you'll receive access to all our online content and get Which? magazine delivered to your door.
 You can also phone our Which?
-Legal Service and personal finance experts for one-to-one help, plus you'll get access to Which?
-Local, where members share recommendations for the best services in your area.
+Legal Service and personal finance experts for one-to-one help.